Worker Sponsor Licence Renewal (Formerly known as Tier 2 Sponsor Licence)

 You might have to pay an additional charge for each foreign worker you employ.
 This is called the ‘immigration skills charge’.
 You must pay this if they’re applying for a visa to work in the UK for six months or more under either a:

-You will get a refund on the Immigration Skills Charge if the sponsored employee has their visa application refused or withdrawn, or they go to work for another employer.
+In most cases, you will get a partial refund on the Immigration Skills Charge if the sponsored employee has their visa application refused or withdrawn, or they go to work for another employer.

 Yes, many organisations rely on us to act as their Key Contact and Level 1 user.
-This allows them to relax, knowing their SMS is always up to date and any changes to Sponsor Licence rules and regulations are complied with.
+This allows them to relax, knowing that once they have informed us of the relevant changes to the organisation’s or migrant’s circumstances, their SMS will be always kept up-to-date and any changes to Sponsor Licence rules and regulations are complied with.

 Success Story on Sponsor Licence Renewal